coder/coder/docs/quickstart/google-cloud-platform.md

 # Google Cloud Platform

-In this quickstart, you will learn how to deploy the Coder control plane instance, and deploy your first template.
+In this quickstart, you will learn how to deploy the Coder control plane instance and your first template.

 ## Requirements